SurrealNumber/CoreTitleInheritance/readme.txt

 Focus will be on making things work - this also means just fixing localization to work not be finalized.
 CK3 complaining about Title in ObjectsEqual.
 Changing to scripted gui.

+Everything appeared to be working except for the core leaf penalty.
+Also some script errors came up. <- core leaf penalty not appearing because the game rules are flat cost.
+Strange error Failed context switch for holder = {has_title = scope:_title}.
+Replacing with object equality check for now.

+Might have target_xxx or scope:target for triggers.
+Don't know.

+core leaf cost was not applied for a county.
+De-jure above was a non-core duchy and primary title kingdom same bug with duchy below primary title. need to rename scripted values.
+Problem was that the title was seeing itself as an ancestor that had a cost.

+Everything seems to be working except for `Data error in loc key 'PRIMARY_TITLE_EQUAL_TRIGGER'` <- will have to add custom desctiption to trigger or do something else to fix this.
+Next a bit more debugging, investigating head of faith titles, localization and code cleanup.
+After that is done look into documentation/presenting everything.